 Depending on the facts and circumstances of your case, the settlement may include payments other than wages.
 For example, your employer may agree to pay interest on the unpaid wages to compensate you for the period of time you didn't have access to the money.
 Interest is taxable, but it's reported on the “Taxable interest” line of the return.
 And if you receive an award for emotional distress, it too is taxable, but it's reported on the “Other income” line.
 When you receive a settlement payment for emotional distress, the Internal Revenue Service lets you reduce the reported amount by the medical expenses you incur treating the distress.
 You can also reduce it by the medical expenses incurred in prior years for treating the distress if it didn't provide you with any tax benefit at the time.
 If you do have medical expenses, attach a statement to your return that outlines the settlements and medical expenses as the IRS requires it.

 Employers who settle claims out of court have an obligation to report the portion attributed to unpaid wages on a W-2 form and withhold the appropriate amount of income tax.
-Like the IRS, the Social Security Administration also treats unpaid wage settlements like regular employment compensation, and therefore, requires employers to withhold employment taxes, such as Social Security and Medicare, from the payment.
+Like the IRS, the Social Security Administration also treats unpaid disability discrimination lawsuit settlements and other wage settlements like regular employment compensation, and therefore, requires employers to withhold employment taxes, such as Social Security and Medicare, from the payment.

 2018 Tax Law Changes

 Prior to the Tax Cuts and Jobs Act, if you hired an attorney to handle your employment action, the tax law allowed you to deduct the attorney's fee, as long as it exceeded 2 percent of your adjusted gross income.
 The new law wipes out any miscellaneous deductions while nearly doubling the standard deduction to $12,000.